MaikroX/MaikroX/README.md

 Hi, I’m @MaikroX
-I’m interested in Front End development.
+I’m Front End Javascript & Angular developer.
-I’m currently learning Javascript.

 <!---
 MaikroX/MaikroX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.